r0ss26/beekeepers-log/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# User Stories

+- As a user I want to be able to enter the amount of honey I collect from a colony.
+- As a user I want to be able to enter the date that I collected honey from a colony.
+- As a user I want to be able to add a new hive to a colony.
+- As a user I want to be able to quickly see the date of a colonies next collection.
+- As a user I want to be able to see the amount of overproduction since the last collection for a colony.
+- As a user I want to be notified if the amount of overproduction reaches 150grams before the next collection date of the colony.